China eyes Germany's famous 'hidden champions' model | DW | 30.08.2021

 However, Chinese exports to Germany contain increasing amounts of sophisticated industrial goods like machinery, pharmaceutical and automotive products.
 According to a study by the German Economic Institute (IW), the share of such products in overall EU imports from China rose from 50.7% in 2000 to 68.2% in 2019.

-In June, six Chinese ministries jointly issued a guideline that by 2025 the nation aims to develop 10,000 "little giant" enterprises that specialize in niche sectors and 1,000 enterprises that are champions in a single industry, as well as groups of leading companies.
+In June, six Chinese ministries jointly issued a guideline that by 2025 the nation aims to develop 10,000 "little giant" enterprises that specialize in niche sectors and 1,000 enterprises that are champions in a single industry.

 "China accumulated rich experience in developing industry titans like Huawei in the past.
 Now we need to switch the policy emphasis to climb up the manufacturing ladder in the 14th Five-year Plan period," Tian Yun, vice director of the Beijing Economic Operation Association, told The Global Times in April.